Growing Up REALLY Drug Free --- A True Story

 licensed as health care professionals ---and over false charges from

-REALLY??
-It's a NON-MEDICAL healing profession --- NO FORM of
+remember, this is a NON-MEDICAL healing profession; so, NO FORM of

 medicine is EVER used.
 The charge was obviously just a fabricated